Ten Essential Tips for Preventing Kitchen Accidents

 9. Keep knives sharp.
 You’ll need less pressure to slice the items, and if you do cut yourself the wound will heal faster.

 10. Keep items in their designated place.
-Your pancakes will burn while you’re searching for the spatula, and you don’t want to accidentally find a knife.
+Your pancakes will burn while you’re searching for the spatula, and you don’t want to accidentally find a knife blade instead.
 Don’t soak items with sharp blades in soapy water.

 Have you had any kitchen accidents recently?
 Share in the comments!